New Silk Road drug bazaar opens a month after FBI bust

 Like the original Silk Road, users access the new site using a no-cost, anti-surveillance service known as the Tor network instead of traditional web browsers.

-The new Silk Road will soon hire staff to handle marketing for the site, the administrator mentioned in his post.
+The relaunched Silk Road will soon hire staff to handle marketing for the site, the administrator mentioned in his post.

-(Additional reporting by Emily Flitter in New York; Editing by Leslie Gevirtz)
+(Additional reporting by Emily Flitter in New York and Brett Wolf in St. Louis; Editing by Leslie Gevirtz and Lisa Shumaker)